mustafab0/foot_mounted_pdr/README.md

 # foot_mounted_pdr
 This is a how to guide to build a foot mounted PDR device

+###Overview